FrendsPlatform/FrendsTemplates/Example/FTP/Save FTP files to local disk/long-description.md

 This template does not handle issues with local file access separately, so in case file write error occur the process execution will fail with an appropriate error message.

-# Template Variables

-- FtpHost - the host of the FTP server
-- FtpUser - the username to use for FTP connection
-- FtpPassword - the password to use for FTP connection
-- FileMask - file mask to use when searching for files to download
-- LocalDirectoryPath - the path to directory where the downloaded files should be saved